Although the two are commonly confused, dental assistants and dental hygienists have some remarkable differences in their roles.

 There may be some preparatory cleaning or polishing of certain dental appliances that will be delivered to the patient that day.
 It will be your job to see that those things are in order and ready upon that patient’s arrival.
 You will also help in minor adjustments at that time.

-As a dental assistant you may be reviewing files of the scheduled patients to see if any circumstances outside of the ordinary are calling for extra preparation.
+As an assistant you may be reviewing files of scheduled patients to see if any circumstances outside of the ordinary are calling for extra preparation.
 Many health conditions require that large doses of antibiotics be taken prior to any dental procedures, (even before cleanings) such as certain heart conditions, organ transplant recipients or those with joint replacements.

 Depending on how the office is staffed, you may call the patient and lead them to be seated where they will see the doctor.
 It is the dental assistant’s job to find out how the patient is presently feeling, their pain or comfort level, and their emotional state, to some degree, because it is important to know if they are in a state of fear or anxiety about an impending procedure.